emberjs/rfcs/text/0573-app-boot-hooks.md

 ## Summary

 This RFC proposes adding two hooks in the `Application` class in `app.js` that, by default, load and run initializers and instance-initializers.
-Here's an eaxmple of what this could look like:
+Here's an example of what this could look like:

 ```js
 import { loadInitializers, loadInstanceInitializers } from 'ember-load-initializers';